 Alistair was born and brought up on Islay.
-His parents were hill farmers rearing sheep and cattle.
+His parents are hill farmers rearing sheep and cattle.
 Being an islander and a farmer’s son have shaped who he is and his politics more than anything.

 He first joined the Liberal Party in 1980 as a fourteen year old.
 Alistair was attracted to the Liberal Party because of their emphasis on allowing communities to run their own affairs.